MephistoDevelop/WeatherApp/README.md

 ### Deployment

-To deploy the application and see it on the browser you can use npm to do that task on the server provider by webpack. to run the live server you will need to open your project folder terminal and run these commands:
+To deploy the application and view it on your browser, open your project folder terminal and run these command:" ; "To run the linter files you will need to run these command on the terminal

 ```
 `npm install`